 What Is a Biennial Plant?

-In between annuals (plants that flower and die within one season) and perennials (plants that live longer than two years) is another plant category known as biennials, which can be regarded as short-lived perennials that usually take two growing seasons to complete their life cycle.
+In between annuals (plants that flower and die within one season) and perennials (plants that live longer than two years) is another plant category known as biennials, which are short-lived perennials that usually take two growing seasons to complete their life cycle.
 Shallots are an example of a biennial plant.

 Parsley, for example, is a biennial herb that often over-winters, even in colder climates.
 Although it’s nice to see last year’s parsley sending out new growth in the spring, don’t expect to be harvesting leaves from the plant.
 It very quickly sends up a flower stalk and goes to seed.
 At that point, leafy growth slows and the flavor and tenderness of the leaves are diminished.

 Many popular flowers are biennial, although often it goes without notice because the plants we buy in nurseries are usually in their second year and ready to flower.
 If you watch closely, you may notice that sometimes these self-sown volunteers do not produce flowers in their first year, but instead fully mature in their second year.
 Foxglove, for example, is a biennial that readily self-seeds, and if you allow the seedlings to come back their second year, flowers will be produced.

 With some biennials, if they set seed early enough in the season, you may get flowers in the first growing season.
 Other plants, though, will not set seed until the fall and/or germinate until the spring.
 In that case, they can skip a year of blooming between the first year when you planted the original plants and the third year when the new seedlings are ready to flower.
 Once you’ve had your plants in the garden for a couple of years, you will that steady supply of new seedlings always coming in.